-How the atlas was grounded in recent AI labor research
+How the atlas was grounded in the full AI labor review

 Step 1